 Our program provides a unique opportunity to expose residents to patients served by the Department of Public Health as well as a patients at a University Medical Center.
 In both of these settings, the residents will have the opportunity to work with nine board certified psychiatric clinical pharmacists in acute care as well as ambulatory care.
 This broad exposure provides residents the training needed to work in a broad range of psychiatric pharmacy care settings.

-Qualified residency applicants must possess a Doctor of Pharmacy degree from an ACPE-accredited school of pharmacy, participating in or have completed an ASHP-accredited PGY-1 in pharmacy practice, and be eligible for pharmacist licensure in California.
+Qualified residency applicants must possess a Doctor of Pharmacy degree from an ACPE-accredited school of pharmacy, participating in or have completed an ASHP-accredited PGY-1 in pharmacy practice or one in the ASHP accreditation process, and be eligible for pharmacist licensure in California.
 Applicants must also be registered with the ASHP Resident Matching Program.

 Michelle Geier, PharmD, BCPP

 Residency Program Director